Lynching of Eugene Daniel

-On September 18, 1921, 16-year-old Eugene Daniel was lynched for walking into a white girl's bedroom.
+On September 18, 1921, 16-year-old Eugene Daniel was lynched for allegedly walking into a white girl's bedroom in Pittsboro, Chatham County, North Carolina, United States.

 Lynching

-On Friday, September 16, 1921, five 5 mi east of Pittsboro, North Carolina, black 16-year-old Eugene Daniel wanted to borrow some twine.
-He walked into a neighbors house and startled a white girl, Gertrude the daughter of homeowner Walter Stone.
+On Friday, September 16, 1921, five 5 mi east of Pittsboro, North Carolina, Eugene Daniel, a 16-year-old Black child, wanted to borrow some twine.
+He walked into a neighbor's house and startled a white girl, Gertrude, the daughter of homeowner Walter Stone.
 Eugene Daniel quickly ran away but on Saturday, September 17, 1921, a bloodhound was acquired from Raeford, North Carolina.
 The hound tracked Daniel down and he was arrested.
 That night a mob formed and over-powered jailer W.H.
 Taylor and seized him from the jail where he was being held.
 Near the Moore Springs Bridge on the old Raleigh road, he was lynched using an auto chain and the body was riddled with bullets.
 The dangling body became a tourist attraction for white residents and on Monday, September 19, 1921, 1,000 people trekked to see it.

 In the 1970s, the area was submerged with water from the creation of Jordan Lake.